 While genetics have their fair share of surprises, especially with a hybrid breed, you can estimate your Cockapoo’s size by understanding their type, lineage, and expected growth rate.

-Cockapoos don’t have just one size – and that’s a reason why they’re such great pets!
-Whether you live in a small apartment or a large house with a yard, you can find a cockapoo that will fit comfortably in your home and become a friend for life.
+Cockapoos don’t have just one size – and that’s one of the reasons they make such great pets!
+Whether you live in a small apartment or a large house with a yard, you can find a Cockapoo that will fit comfortably in your home and become a friend for life.

-If you find this Cockapoo size guide helpful, check out these other informative content from our team at We Love Doodles:
+If you find this Cockapoo size chart helpful, check out these other informative content from our team at We Love Doodles:

 For more information on the size of a Cockapoo, you can watch “Cockapoo Dog Breed Guide” down below: